-Whenever I’m forced to admit to people that the product I quit school, sunk thousands of dollars into and slogged out half a year’s work for is a music theory card game called Lord of the Chords, the responses always make me laugh.
+Whenever I’m forced to admit to people that the product I quit school, sunk thousands of dollars into and slogged out half a year’s work for is a music theory card game called Lord of the Chords (now funding on Indiegogo), the responses always make me laugh.
 Partly because they’re so polarised, but mainly because they’re so consistent — especially with my own feelings toward this project — before it all began, and even right now.

 A small minority of people go, “This is so geeky.
 I LOVE IT!”

 But most people start out not hearing us right, a la “A what game?”, progress toward, “Oh that’s interesting, tell me more”, take a turn for, “Why would you ever do that?!” and finally resolve to, “Okay this could actually really work.
 I’ve never seen anything like this.
 You know what?
 I know someone who would love this.
 Can I buy it?”

 Pretty apt that it follows a great chord progression, eh?
 Hook, development, tension, and finally a resolution that leaves you wanting more.

 That’s right, we created a game called Lord of the Chords: The Punniest, Geekiest, Musical-est Music Theory Card Game in the world.